bcachefs

 CAVEATS

-bcachefs was merged into the Linux kernel in version 6.7.
-Older kernels require external module compilation.
+bcachefs was merged into the mainline Linux kernel in version 6.7 (released January 2024).
+Older kernels require building the external module.
 The filesystem is still under active development; keep backups of important data.
+The bcachefs userspace tools must match the on-disk format expected by your kernel.

 HISTORY

 bcachefs was developed by Kent Overstreet, who also created bcache.
-Development began around 2015 as an evolution of bcache into a full-fledged filesystem.
-It was merged into mainline Linux in 2023.
+Development began around 2015 as an evolution of bcache into a full-fledged filesystem, and it was merged into mainline Linux in kernel 6.7 in early 2024.

 SEE ALSO